Tubefeeder/Pipeline/CONTRIBUTING.md

 # Contributing

 There are a couple of ways you can contribute to Tubefeeder.
-You can report bugs, propose changes and additions, or directly contributing to the codebase.
+You can report bugs, propose changes and additions, directly contribute to the codebase, or translating.

 ## Reporting bugs / Proposing changes or additions